Daniel-Kharrat/Protools-Reaper/README.md

 ## For future Updates
-1) run the script called: **Daniel_Save personal settings.lua**

-2) import the new config file

-3) run the script called: **Daniel_Restore personal settings.lua**

-4) update the scripts by going to: **Extensions → ReaPack → Manage repositories...**
+1) update the scripts: **Extensions → ReaPack → Synchronize packages**

-Double click on **Daniel Kharrat**

-Click on **Install/update Daniel Kharrat → Install all packages in this repository**
+2) run the script called: **Daniel_Update configuration.lua**

-5) If you reinstall the REAPER program itself it will overwrite the toolbar icons to the default green
+3) If you reinstall the REAPER program itself it will overwrite the toolbar icons to the default green

 so you'll have to replace them with my icons again by going to the actions list and run the script called: